Only $99.95 for Simple or $149.95 for Joint Divorce ApplicationStart Eligibility Now

 Divorce i.T. prepares two kinds of Divorce Application (Uncontested):

-►Simple Divorce – a request for a divorce made by one spouse claiming divorce only with no other claims (e.g. no claims for custody, access, support, etc); OR,
+►Simple Divorce – a request for a divorce made by one spouse (one spouse completes and signs the documents) claiming divorce only with no other claims (e.g. no claims for custody, access, support, etc); OR,

-►Joint Divorce – a request for a divorce made by both spouses claiming divorce together (both spouses must complete and sign the documents).
+►Joint Divorce – a request for a divorce made by both spouses (both spouses must complete and sign the documents) claiming divorce together.

 What is Uncontested Divorce?

 A Simple Divorce is started by one spouse only.
 Only one spouse signs the Divorce Application.
-You are required to serve (give notice) the Divorce Application on your spouse.
-A Simple Divorce is intended to be uncontested but in some cases, the other spouse is NOT agreeable to the divorce or may make additional claims in the divorce proceeding.
-A Simple Divorce is a claim for divorce only (with no other claims such as support, custody, access, etc).
-If your spouse makes additional claims and serves (gives notice) you with an Answer than your Simple Divorce is no longer Simple or Uncontested.
+You are required to serve (give notice) your Divorce Application on your spouse.
+A Simple Divorce is intended to be uncontested but in some cases, the other spouse is NOT agreeable to the divorce or may want to make additional claims in the divorce proceeding.
+Remember, a Simple Divorce is a claim for divorce only (with no other claims such as support, custody, access, etc); therefore, if you are served with an Answer from your spouse (seeking other claims or opposing your claim for divorce) than your Simple Divorce is no longer Simple or Uncontested.
 Note: When starting a Divorce Application by way of Simple Divorce, ensure that your spouse is agreeable to the divorce and that all Family Law matters have been settled.

 What are the requirements for a Simple or a Joint Divorce in Ontario?